rdonoghue/learnjs/README.md

 - Adding another bullet as I branch
 - In theory, I am now working on a branch
 - Let's test that
+- OK, I can now see actual branching!
+Time to merge - ideally we'll keep all bullets
+- except this one

 ### Keywords from Todo Highlighter

 - TODO: